Solved! What to Do When Your Toilet Starts Overflowing

-You’ve already done the right thing by turning off the toilet’s water supply, on the wall behind the toilet.
+You’ve already done the right thing by turning off the toilet’s water supply using the valve on the wall behind the toilet.
 If you can’t find the water supply to stop the toilet overflowing, take the top off the tank and lift the float ball or cup high enough to stop the water from running.
-Then shut off the water supply to the house with the valve or knob generally located near the water heater.
+Then shut off the water supply to the house with the main valve or knob located near the water heater.

 Should overflow continue once the main water supply is off, you’re dealing with sewage backup, a serious situation requiring an immediate call to a plumber.
 If you are on a municipal septic system, the plumber can diagnose whether the issue is on your property or something you need to call the city about.
 If you have a septic tank, you’ll need a plumbing company that can flush out your system.

 Hopefully, though, the gushing will have stopped and you may proceed.
 When you’ve fixed the toilet, make sure to clean the bathroom and tools thoroughly with bleach and hot water.

 Plunge a Clog.

 The first line of defense for a toilet clog is the standard plunger.
 If you don’t already own one, invest in one with a flange on the bottom that will extend into the toilet’s drain hole, creating the tight seal that will clear the clog most efficiently (see our list of the best plungers).

 But before you grab the plunger, put on some rubber gloves and remove a few inches of water from the toilet bowl into a bucket with a small container to minimize the risk of sloshing more onto the floor as you plunge.
 It’s also a good idea to throw a few old towels around the base of the commode to soak up any water that may come out.